JonkeyGuan/sock-shop-demo/README.md

 *jonkey*

-To deploy to fyre, use the following:
+To deploy to jonkey, use the following:

 1. Update manifests/overlays/jonkey/env.secret with username and password: